-This initial review of scientific and societal applications using HFR data, implemented in the Mediterranean coastal areas, have allowed us to know their potential and limitations to continue contributing to the regional observing system in addressing the regional existing environmental threats, the scientific key priorities and the societal needs.
-Considering also the current threats and the opportunities ahead along the UN Ocean Decade (2021-2030), we have conducted a SWOT (i.e. strengths, weaknesses, opportunities, and threats) analysis, as schematized in Fig. 17.
+This initial review of scientific and societal applications using HFR data, implemented in the Mediterranean coastal areas, has allowed us to know their potential and limitations to continue contributing to the regional observing system in addressing the existing regional environmental threats, scientific key priorities and societal needs.
+Also considering the current threats and the opportunities ahead along the UN Ocean Decade (2021-2030), we have conducted a SWOT (i.e., strengths, weaknesses, opportunities and threats) analysis, as schematized in Fig. 17.

 One of the main weaknesses found is the limited adoption of common data and metadata models for HFR surface currents.
-As a result of international and European efforts made in recent years towards the HFR data harmonization and distribution, detailed in Lorente et al., (2021b), it has already been defined: (i) the common data and metadata model for HFR surface currents (Corgnati et al., 2018, 2019b; Mantovani et al., 2020); (ii) the tools for near real-time (Corgnati et al., 2020) and for historical data processing (Corgnati et al., 2019c); (iii) the guidelines (Reyes et al., 2019) and (iv) the training activities.
-Despite of that, only 23% of the near real-time and 15% of the historical data from the Mediterranean HFR sites are integrated to the
+As a result of international and European efforts made in recent years towards HFR data harmonization and distribution, as detailed in Lorente et al. (2022), the following have already been defined: (i) the common data and metadata model for HFR surface currents (Corgnati et al., 2018, 2019b; Mantovani et al., 2020), (ii) the tools for near-real-time (Corgnati et al., 2019c), (iii) the guidelines (Reyes et al., 2019) and (iv) training activities.
+Despite that, only 23 % of the near-real-time and 15 % of the historical data from the

-European HFR node (Lorente et al., 2021b), established in November 2018 as a focal point for data management and distribution.
+Mediterranean HFR sites are integrated into the European HFR node (Lorente et al., 2022), which was established in November 2018 as a focal point for data management and distribution.

-In the sphere of maritime safety, the main strength of HFRs is the provision of high spatio-temporal resolution surface currents over wide coastal areas, where most of the SAR incidents occur (see Sect.
+In the sphere of maritime safety, the main strength of HFRs is the provision of high-spatiotemporal-resolution surface currents over wide coastal areas, where most SAR incidents occur (see Sect.
 2.1.1).
-HFRs are used as alternatives of the models for backtracking drifting objects in near-coastal risk-prone environments and for complementing other scarce in-situ observations, also helping to assess and to improve the ocean models, through data assimilation (see Sect.
+HFRs are used as alternatives to models for backtracking drifting objects in near-coastal riskprone environments and for complementing other scarce in situ observations, also helping to assess and to improve ocean models through data assimilation (see Sect.
 2.1.2).
 In this regard, the provision of HFR data uncertainties (Moore et al., 2019) might boost the use of HFR data for data assimilation and model assessment.
-In addition to that, the machine learning approach where a neural network model is trained on past data and then used to create short term predictions (see Sect.
-2.1.3) is gaining ground in recent years.
-The steadily growing of the European HFR network (Rubio et al., 2017; Roarty et al., 2019), increasing both the coastal coverage in many countries and the length of the time series, will allow us to implement these self-learning algorithms in other Mediterranean areas.
-Nevertheless, there is a strong need for consensus on the methodology to generate these scientific added-value products, and on the definition and further adoption of a common data and metadata model as well as the quality control tests.
+In addition to that, the machinelearning approach whereby a neural network model is trained on past data and then used to create short-term predictions (see Sect.
+2.1.3) has gained ground in recent years.
+The steady growth of the European HFR network (Rubio et al., 2017; Roarty et al., 2019), increasing both the coastal coverage in many countries and the length of the time series, will allow us to implement these self-learning algorithms in other Mediterranean areas.
+Nevertheless, there is a strong need for consensus on the methodology to generate these scientific added-value products and on the definition and further adoption of a common data and metadata model as well as quality control tests.
 This lack of consensus hinders the operational distribution of standardized HFR gap-filled data and derived STPs, which may lock the HFR data potential for their use in several Lagrangian applications.

-Additional efforts for unlocking interoperable HFR (basic or added-value) data access will greatly contribute to deliver greater uptake, use and value from the HFR data.
-Once we are able to turn HFR data into customized information, the further challenge is to extend the science-based added-value products and applications into societal relevant downstream services (Tintoré et al., 2019).
-To face this challenge, a clear stakeholder engagement strategy is needed to identify, categorize and analyze the user needs and requirements.
-By strengthened links with the identified stakeholders, the HFR community will reinforce the user's loyalty, whereas by involving them along the life cycle of the application development, it will ensure the achievement of their needs, raising their interest and usage.
-Furthermore, emerging HFR applications will enable new communities and sectors to discover and use the HFR data.
+Additional efforts for unlocking interoperable HFR (basic or added value) data access will greatly contribute to delivering greater uptake, use and value from the HFR data.
+Once we are able to turn HFR data into customized information, the further challenge is to extend the science-based added-value products and applications to societally relevant downstream services (Tintoré et al., 2019).
+To face this challenge, a clear stakeholder engagement strategy is needed to